Learn the key things to look for when choosing quality edtech.

 Are kids immersed in the learning experience?
 What can they do to connect learning to other areas in their lives?
 Will they stay motivated to continue learning and exploring?
 A tool like Minecraft: Education Edition does a great job of reeling kids in and empowering them to learn.

-3. Can students get constructive feedback, advice, and helpful hints?
+3. Can students get constructive feedback and advice?

-Look for tools that offer students the right amount of help without muddling or complicating the experience.
-For example, Khan Academy makes it easy for kids to access help and hints in multiple ways and formats.
+Look for tools that offer students the right amount -- and right type -- of help without muddling or complicating the experience.
+For example, Writable lets teachers tailor the type of feedback students receive to the assignment so it's always relevant and constructive.

 4. As a teacher, can you get clear, actionable data on student performance?

 A dashboard is key, but look for one that doesn't overwhelm with too much information.
 The data you get should offer a clear pathway toward student improvement.
-For example, LightSail offers robust data that's still easy to use in personalizing students' learning.
+For example, Mangahigh's impressive teacher dashboard lets instructors manage the whole experience with comprehensive analytics at the class or student level and an easy-to-use gradebook system.

 5. Does the product support a diverse range of learners?